 Description: Stmain.dll is not essential for Windows and will often cause problems.
 Stmain.dll is located in a subfolder of "C:\Program Files"—generally C:\Program Files\MSN Apps\ST\01.02.3000.1002\en-xu\.

 Known file sizes on Windows 10/8/7/XP are 155,648 bytes (99% of all occurrences), 143,360 bytes or 141,824 bytes.

-This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your Internet browser.
-BHOs are not stopped by personal firewalls, because they are identified by the firewall as your browser itself.
+This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
+BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
-The unique ID of this BHO is 9394EDE7-C8B5-483E-8773-474BF36AF6E4.
+IDs used by this BHO include 9394EDE7-C8B5-483E-8773-474BF36AF6E4.
 The program has no visible window.
-File stmain.dll is able to monitor Internet browser.
+The stmain.dll file is able to monitor web browsers.
 There is no detailed description of this service.
 Stmain.dll is not a Windows system file.
-There is no information about the author of the file. stmain.dll is able to record inputs.
-Therefore the technical security rating is 76% dangerous, however also read the users reviews.
+There is no information about the author of the file.
+Stmain.dll is able to record keyboard and mouse inputs.
+Therefore the technical security rating is 76% dangerous, however you should also read the user reviews.

 Recommended: Identify stmain.dll related errors

 External information from Tony Klein: